 As a freelance actor and director, I have worked with various other companies including Treehouse Theatre - who create theatre for schools, Dramatic Productions - who are the resident company at the Poole Lighthouse and the all-female Juno Theatre.
 I am now a visiting director for White Horse Theatre in Germany - the world's largest touring educational theatre company.

 Dedicated to helping produce new writing in the theatre, I am also an active member of Doppelganger Productions.
-Working closely with John Foster, I have innovatively and successfully directed five of his new plays by John Foster; one being supported by the Arts Council England.
+Working closely with John Foster, I have innovatively and successfully directed many of his new plays; two of which were supported by the Arts Council England.

 As a director, having worked with everyone and everything from students to old pros, new writing and classics, I believe that I bring the best out of both actors and the work presented to me.
 I am inherently bold and brave in my work, always seeking to gain clarity and perfection.